eyalarkin/csbom/README.md

 **General Options**:
 --help: display help information
--o (--output): Choose output filename (default `dep/file-analysis.csv`, depending on command)
+-o (--output): Choose output filename (default `dep/file/commit-analysis.csv`, depending on command)

 **Commands**:
-dep2table: Given an SBOM as the argument, outputs a table of dependencies
+dep2table: Given an SBOM generated with the '--components files' flag, output a table of important info,
-file2table: Given an SBOM as the argument, outputs a table of components of type file
+file2table: Given an SBOM as the argument, outputs a table of components of type file,
+git2table: Given an SBOM generated from a Git repo, outputs a table with all commit information,
+version: displays current version

 **file2table**
 command takes the SBOM and generates a CSV with 5 columns,